KKXA

-KKXA (1520 AM "Classic Country KXA") is a commercial radio station licensed to Snohomish, Washington and serving the Seattle metropolitan area.
-The station's broadcast license is held by CAAM Partnership, LLC., an entity controlled by the Skotdal family, which also publishes the Everett Post newspaper.
-The KKXA studios are shared with sister station AM 1380 KRKO at the Key Tower building in downtown Everett, Washington.
+KKXA (1520 AM, "Classic Country KXA") is a commercial radio station licensed to Snohomish, Washington, United States, and serving the Seattle metropolitan area.
+The station's license is held by CAAM Partnership, LLC., an entity controlled by the Skotdal family, which also publishes the Everett Post newspaper.
+The KKXA studios are shared with sister station KRKO at the Key Tower building in downtown Everett, Washington.
 The transmitter is off Short School Road (115th Avenue SE) in Snohomish.
-KKXA airs a classic country radio format.
+KKXA airs a classic country format.

-Broadcast Signals

-KKXA is licensed to broadcast a digital hybrid HD signal.
-KKXA broadcasts at the maximum power for commercial AM stations, 50,000 watts around the clock.
-By day, it uses a non-directional antenna.
-But during night, KKXA uses a directional antenna.
-Because 1520 kHz is a clear channel frequency, KKXA must avoid interfering with KOKC in Oklahoma City and WWKB in Buffalo, New York, the Class A stations on the frequency.

-KKXA also broadcasts on a 250 watt FM translator, K266CJ at 101.1 FM.